 Two-way ANOVAs

-- Select which groups you want to compare (minimum 2 per independent variable)
+2. Select the groups you want to compare (minimum of 2 per independent variable).

-- Choose whether you want to run multiple comparisons tests or not
+- Decide whether to run multiple comparisons tests:

-- If yes, choose which groups you want to compare
+- If yes, choose which groups to compare.

-- You first have the option to select if you want to compare all groups against each other or just against the control group.
+- Choose whether to compare all groups against each other or just against a control group.

 Here are all of the multiple comparison tests offered: